mobily-enterprises/hooked-api/README.md

   }
 };

-// Usage - the error doesn't stop scope creation api.use(SafePlugin);
+// Usage - the error will now propagate await api.use(SafePlugin);
-api.addScope('special');  // Error is logged, but scope is still created api.addScope('normal');   // Processes normally
+try {
+  await api.addScope('special');  // Error is thrown and must be handled } catch (error) {
+  console.error('Failed to add scope:', error);
+}
+await api.addScope('normal');   // Only runs if previous error was caught
 ```

 ### Best Practices

 1. **Use events for notifications, not control flow** - Events cannot stop or modify operations
 2. **Keep event handlers lightweight** - They run synchronously and can impact performance
-3. **Handle errors gracefully** - Event errors are logged but isolated
+3. **Handle errors gracefully** - Event errors are logged and re-thrown, so ensure your event handlers don't throw unless it's critical
 4. **Don't modify critical state** - Use hooks for state modifications that affect behavior
 5. **Consider event ordering** - Listeners execute in registration order